nspalo/my-todo-app/README.md

 ## Directory Structure
 - Below is an overview of the project directory structure.
-- Add / Remove / Rename according to the needs or liking or whatever make sense.
 ```
 my-project/                        // Main Project Directory
 ├── docker/                        // Docker Related